Knowing if life coaching is right for you starts with understanding what exactly life coaching is, so let’s find out what life coaching is

 What is life coaching and what is business coaching?

-Life coaching is actually just one type of coaching, with business coaching also being a very popular choice.
+Life coaching is actually just one type of coaching, with business and corporate coaching also being a very popular choice.
 The two often get lumped together under the umbrella term “life coaching”.
 But it is worth understanding the differences between the two.

 What is life coaching